medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 N `partitions`.

 A `partition` is a ordered log of `messages`.
-It is called 'ordered' because messages are saved in partitions in the order they arrive.
+It is called 'ordered' because messages are stored in partitions in the order they arrive.
 Each `message` in a `partition` have an ID, which is called `offset`.

 This is how this concept looks like in a single broker: